 JICS determines tender conditions by confirming the specifications for materials, equipment and facilities; the quantity of items; and delivery and construction conditions with the executing agency of the recipient country.

-JICS selects and enters into contracts with suppliers and construction companies through the tender process and supervises the contract fulfillment status of the contractors while managing the project's funds.
+JICS selects and enters into contracts with suppliers and construction companies through the tender process and zation that has a thorough knowledge of relevant rules carries out procurement procedures and manages the grant aid supervises the contract fulfillment status of the contractors while managing the project's funds.